tpierrain/Value/Readme.md

 ```

  - __ListByValue<T>__: A list with equality based on its content and not on the list's reference (i.e.: 2 different instances containing the same items in the same order will be equals).
-This collection is __very useful for any ValueType that aggregates a list__
+This collection decorator is __very useful for any ValueType that aggregates a list__

  ```c#
       // when one of your ValueType aggregates a IList like this